Game Programmer

 Live Grid, Draggable Frames & Debug Bounds

 Pressing the edit mode toggle overlays a purple grid across the screen and draws debug bounding boxes around every HUD element.
 All frames become draggable — snap-to-grid keeps them aligned, and snap-to-elements lets frames lock to each other's edges.
-The HUD Edit Mode panel appears at the centre, letting the player check/uncheck individual frames and adjust the grid size with a live slider.

 Edit Mode